It’s no surprise that many famous painters, such as Van Gogh, have been inspired by Drenthe.

 Van Gogh in Drenthe

-Vincent van Gogh is known all over the world.
-Few people know that he also stayed in Drenthe, for a period of three months, in the southeastern part of the province.
-Five paintings, around fifteen drawings and a series of beautiful letters to his brother Theo were preserved from the period during which he stayed in Drenthe.
+Few people know that Vincent van Gogh also stayed in Drenthe.
+For a period of three months, in the southeastern part of the province.
+Five paintings, around fifteen drawings and a series of beautiful letters to his brother Theo were preserved from that period.
 We take you to the places that inspired him.

 Read more